Free Newsletter Sign Up Here

 Parsley can be sown directly outside but is notorious for being slow and difficult to germinate.
 Sterilising the drill before sowing with boiling water often helps.
 See this video on sowing parsley.

 As parsley is tricky to germinate it is best started off indoors.
-I just use a multi-purpose compost and sow 4 or 5 seeds per module (15 units to a tray).
+Consequently, I just use a multi-purpose compost and sow 4 or 5 seeds per module (15 units to a tray).
 Then cover the seed lightly giving about 25ºC bottom heat.
 You could do that indoors over a radiator if you don’t have a propagator.
 Be careful not to overwater as this can cause the seedlings to rot off.

 For pot plants in the kitchen window.
 Sow around 10 seeds per 10cm pot in muti-purpose compost with bottom heat.